yzh211/geoelastix/README.md

 **Q: What input data formats are supported?**
 A: GeoTIFF and ESRI ASCII Grid.
 DEMs should be single-band elevation rasters.

-**Q: Can I use DEMs from different sensors?**
-A: Yes, but use Mutual Information (MI) metric instead of NCC for multi-modal data.

-**Q: How accurate is the displacement measurement?**
-A: Typical accuracy is 0.1-0.5 pixels horizontally and 2-5× input DEM vertical accuracy.

 **Q: What is the maximum DEM size?**
 A: Unlimited with automatic tiling.
 Successfully tested with 20000×20000 pixel DEMs.

 **Q: Do DEMs need to have the same resolution?**
 A: Similar resolution recommended (within 2× factor).
-Preprocess if very different.

 **Q: Can I run batch processing?**
 A: Yes, create multiple config files and process in sequence or use Python API.

-**Q: Is GPU acceleration supported?**
-A: Not currently.
-Processing uses CPU multi-threading.

 **Q: Can I customize the registration parameters?**
 A: Yes, create custom elastix parameter files and specify in configuration.